eddiechu-zz/Encrypt-Delete-Test/README.md

 # Which brand can detect encryption operation?

 That's why I developed this tool.
-It is not to replicate found malware, not vendor test tool, no bias, no need to install, just do encrypt and delete, simulate the core operation of ransomware.
+It is not to replicate found malware, not vendor test tool, no bias, no need to install, just do encrypt - overwrite - rename, simulate the core operation of ransomware.

 It is safe enough to run it on your working PC and server, let you see the fact in your environment.